Trial of the Chicago 7 review: Aaron Sorkin takes a timely look at the power of protest

 "I want to bring back manners.
 How about that?
 The America I grew up in," US Attorney General John Mitchell (John Doman), who served under Nixon, says at the start of The Trial of the Chicago 7.
 Sorkin makes a point that some things haven't changed all that much since 1969.

-Discuss: Trial of the Chicago 7 review: Aaron Sorkin takes timely look at the power of protest
+Discuss: Trial of the Chicago 7: Aaron Sorkin takes a timely look at the power of protest

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.